 4. Turning on All Notification

 Focus is must if you want to grow your business.
-You might be subscribed to a lot of Newsletters and YouTube channel that don’t offer much value.
+You might be subscribed to a lot of Newsletters and YouTube channels that don’t offer much value.

 Then what happens?